 Your policing career

-After joining as a police constable, you will be able to build upon your experience and after completing your training period, you can apply to join one of our specialist units, or apply for promotion to the rank of sergeant.
+After joining as a police constable, you will be able to build upon your experience and after completing your training period, you can apply to join one of our specialist units, such as roads policing, armed response, or become a qualified detective.
+You could also apply for promotion to the rank of sergeant.

 Learning and development

 We are committed to helping you develop your skills and career by giving you the opportunity to attend internal and external courses, occasionally providing extra time off and funding for study towards a professional qualification.

 If you want to continue with your education you may be able to apply for help towards the cost of the course, providing it is relevant to your role and career.

 We provide a full programme of training that supports the charter as well as operational training programmes for sergeants and inspectors.